michaeltilly/tillynetblog/content/my-home-lab-journey/post-14/Provisioning Authentik Middleware with Traefik Reverse Proxy Using Internal Samba AD CA.md

 The `tls.yml` file Specifies TLS certificate and key files signed by the internal Samba CA.

+#### Summary
+This configuration:

+- Defines and serves multiple domain-specific certificates.

+- Uses strong security defaults (TLS 1.2+, strict SNI, PFS ciphers).

+- Ensures fallback TLS service via the default certificate store.

+#### Root Key
+- `tls`: Root section for configuring TLS certificates, stores, and security options.

+#### TLS Certificates
+- `certificates`: List of TLS certificates that Traefik will serve.

+    - `certFile`: Path to the public certificate file (PEM format).

+    - `keyFile`: Path to the associated private key.

+- Each certificate is matched against incoming requests by their **SNI (Server Name Indication)** hostname (e.g., `traefik.example.lan`, `authentik.example.lan`).

+#### Default Certificate Store
+- `stores`: Defines named TLS stores.
+The default store is used when no matching SNI is found.
+- `defaultCertificate`: A fallback certificate that Traefik will use if no specific certificate matches the request's hostname.

+#### TLS Security Options
+- `options`: Defines reusable TLS options (like security policies).

+- `default`: The default TLS policy to apply if not overridden.

+    - `minVersion: VersionTLS12`: Only allow TLS 1.2 or higher (disables older, insecure TLS versions).

+    - `sniStrict: true`: Requires that a matching certificate for the SNI is present, otherwise Traefik will reject the connection.

+#### Curve Preferences
+- `curvePreferences`: Preferred elliptic curves for ECDHE (Elliptic Curve Diffie-Hellman Ephemeral) key exchange.

+- This list defines the order of preference for stronger cryptographic curves.

+#### Cipher Suites
+- `cipherSuites`: Explicitly defines the allowed cipher suites for TLS 1.2 connections (TLS 1.3 has its own fixed ciphers).

+- Suites here support strong AEAD encryption and PFS (Perfect Forward Secrecy) via ECDHE.

 ---
 ## 2. Docker Compose Configuration